TZstatsADS/Spring2021-Project5-group1/README.md

 + Yu, Shuqi: Wroted code for Random Forest and Naive Bayes with cross validation to tune the paramenter, did the Smote and Oversampling to deal with the imbalance data, rearrange the final report to a right order to make it work smoothly.
 Wrote contect and results of my work in the final report and powerpoint.

-+ Yuan, Serena: wrote the methods for KNeighbors, SGD, MLP, LDA, and SVC models, with parameter tuning for MLP.
++ Yuan, Serena: wrote the methods for Logistic Regression, KNeighbors, SGD, MLP, LDA, and SVC models, with parameter tuning for MLP.
 Made EDA plots for the presentation and report, edited the final report.
 Presented the presentation.

 + Zhang, Renyin: Brainstormed about the topic and the scientific question, and found data scource online.
 Researched and implemented 4 different feature selection algorithms for dealing with imbalanced data.
 Edited the SMOTE method to just use on training set.
 Contributed to the presentation slide on feature selection and issue with imbalanced data.